Tuesday, October 19, 2010

 Notes from trip.

 • Rain, fog.
-Football team has lost to Georgia Tech after winning 6 in a row.
+Football team lost to Georgia Tech after winning 6 in a row.

 • Monk House - Slowly collapsing, winter's coming.
-No trespassing signs have been added, more lonely than usual.
+No trespassing signs are new, more lonely than usual.

 • Crawfordville - Jesus Saves mural still there, fighting the elements.